 The following people also contribute a huge amount to making the event a success:

-Ed (Jellyfish) - Ed manages our Silent Auction and every detail involved in it.
+Ed (Jellyfish) and Kathy (POMC) - Ed & Kathy managed our Silent Auction and every detail involved in it.

-Matt (Lord Elwood) - Matt has also helped create Area 51 by managing the fires every year, and of course lighting them the proper way.
+Matt (Lord Elwood) - Matt helped create Area 51 by managing the fires every year, and of course lighting them the proper way.

 Dan (Lightpeople)- Dan was Mr. Treasure Hunt for many years.
 His creativity and resourcefulness is legendary.